ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 ## How can I customize routing?
 {: #custom-routing}

-If you want to customize routing rules for your app, you can use [HAProxy annotations for the {{site.data.keyword.openshiftshort}} router](https://docs.openshift.com/container-platform/4.3/networking/routes/route-configuration.html#nw-route-specific-annotations_route-configuration){: external} that manages traffic for your app.
+If you want to customize routing rules for your app, you can use [route-specific HAProxy annotations](https://docs.openshift.com/container-platform/4.3/networking/routes/route-configuration.html#nw-route-specific-annotations_route-configuration){: external} that manages traffic for your app.

 These supported annotations are in the format `haproxy.router.openshift.io/<annotation>` or `router.openshift.io/<annotation>`.